Symmetric Set Coloring of Signed Graphs: The Symset Chromatic Number

 \begin{theorem} Let $(G,\sigma)$ be a signed graph and $t, k \geq 0$.
 If $\chi_{sym}(G,\sigma) = t+ 2k$, then $G$ has at least $k$ pairwise vertex-disjoint odd circuits, which are unbalanced in $(G,\sigma)$.
 In particular, $k \leq l(G, \sigma)$. \end{theorem}

 \begin{proof} For $k=0$ there is nothing to prove.
 So assume $k \geq 1$.
 Let $c$ be an $S_{2k}^t$-coloring of $(G, \sigma)$ and let $S$ be a non-self-inverse color class.
-Since $t$ is maximized, it follows that $\chi(S) > 2$.
-Hence, $S$ is not bipartite.
+Since $t$ is maximum, it follows that $\chi(G[S]) > 2$.
+Hence, $G[S]$ is not bipartite.
 Thus, it contains an odd and therefore unbalanced circuit.
 Since this is true for every subgraph induced by a non-self-inverse color class, the statement follows. \end{proof}

-Furthermore, the bound regarding the frustration index is sharp: the graph in Fig. \ref{fig:FrustrationIndex} has frustration index 2 and it can be easily seen that a minimal coloring requires two induced antibalanced sets.
+Furthermore, the bound regarding the frustration index is sharp: the graph in Fig. \ref{fig:FrustrationIndex} has frustration index 2 and it can be easily seen that a minimum coloring requires two non-self-inverse colors.